DanielTockan/Skii/README.md

 ## Triumphs

-- Excellent Team work.
+- Excellent teamwork.
-- No major issues experienced using git, ie losing data or mismanaged conflicts.
+- No major issues experienced using git, i.e. losing data or mismanaged conflicts.
 - Implemented majority of stretch goals due to smooth management of project.
 - Gained confidence using external libraries and reading documentation.
 - Learned how to use the Bootstrap framework.